EndPointCorp/end-point-blog/2013/11/08/how-to-dynamically-update-spree.html.md

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2013/11/08/how-to-dynamically-update-spree/image-1-big.png" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" src="/blog/2013/11/08/how-to-dynamically-update-spree/image-1.png"/></a></div>

 So, how would one accomplish this?
 JavaScript is the first thing that comes to most people’s mind.
 I spent some time looking around the Spree docs thinking that certainly there must be something quick to drop in, but there was not.
-I did a little Googling and found the same thing to be true—not much info out there on how best to proceed with this task.
+I did a little Googling and found the same thing to be true—​not much info out there on how best to proceed with this task.
 I was very surprised to find no notes on anyone doing what I would think is a very common issue.
 So, here we are and I hope that anyone who reads this finds it helpful.

 ### **Step 1a: Create an array of the prices**